 Lisa earned her Masters of Business Administration at Texas A&M University and has undergraduate degrees in psychology and musical theatre.

 Holly Prather is Vice President of the Leadership Louisville Center.
 With over 15 years of experience, Holly heads up the marketing team for the Center and manages all special events, alumni engagement, public relations and training & development programming.
 Prior to joining the Leadership Louisville Center in 2009, she was Community and Government Relations Manager for the Transit Authority of River City (TARC) in Louisville, responsible for strategic planning and implementing communications programs for external and internal audiences.
-She also served on public relations team in large advertising and PR agency with clients in the arts, online services and the financial industry.

 Holly has a master’s degree in communications from Webster University and holds a Bachelor of Science degree in business administration and communication from Georgetown College in Georgetown, KY.
 She is president of the Bluegrass Chapter of PRSA, was named one of Business First’s Forty Under 40 in 2015 and is a graduate of Focus Louisville.
 She and her husband Nathan reside in Louisville and have two daughters.